jim-bug/cli-crt/README.md

 # cli-crt
-## How to create a cli-tool with python?
-Well I will answer the question with my project.

 ## project overview
 This project was born because I was going to find a way to create files quickly with cmd so I make the creator file.